AnnaGenina/pyGravSphere/README.md

 ```
 Think long and hard about how many walkers you want.
 One thousand is good number, just saying.
 *Burn-in* is the number of steps for which you want to run each of your walkers before **GravSphere** starts outputting the chains.

 *Steps* is the total steps for which you want to run your walkers.
 So in the example above, you will get an output of the last 2500 steps per walker.

+*Integration points* sets the accuracy of your integrator: how many logarithmic bins will the integrand be divided into?
+100 is fine.

+Consider the amount of time you will need for the job to run.
+The above configuration runs in just under 1 hour on 8 cores.
+It will take X hours on two cores.

 ## Priors